Download PDF

 Contingent liabilities and contingent assets

 Contingent liabilities are not recognized in the balance sheet.
-They are disclosed in the notes unless the possibility of an outflow of resources embodying economic benefits is remote.
+They are disclosed in the notes unless the possibility of an outflow of resources embodying economic benefits is highly unlikely.
 Contingent assets are not recognized in the balance sheet.
 However, they are disclosed in the notes if the inflow of economic benefits is probable.

 Subsequent events after the balance sheet date